The economy

 • Support the transition committee’s work on the Status of the Artist.

-On May 9, 2025, government introduced Legislation that would affirm recognition and fair compensation for professional artists in New Brunswick.
+On May 9, 2025, government introduced Legislation that affirms recognition and fair compensation for professional artists in New Brunswick.

 • Maximize the benefit of infrastructure to New Brunswickers by leveraging an asset management plan for transportation infrastructure to ensure roads and bridges are prioritized for repair or replacement and that contractors are paid on time.